-Is the Total Gym an Effective Exercise Machine?
+Is the Total Gym an Effective Exercise Machine or Just Another Fitness Gimmick?

 Talk about a great workout!

 Skepticism is natural as with all “as seen on TV” products.
 The Total Gym should be no exception.
 With slick celebrity marketing with Chuck Norris and Christy Brinkley on numerous advertisements, the Total Gym may push the “too good to be true” button for some people.

-However, the good news is the Total Gym is far from a fitness gimmick as it actually turns out to be a legitimate resistance training machine.
+However, the good news is the Total Gym is far from a fitness gimmick.
+Turns out it is a legitimate resistance training machine.
 The Total Gym also fits conveniently at home and requires only your body weight for resistance.